kerly/Speflow-Selenium-Demo/README.md

 # Speflow & Selenium Demo
 ## Overview
-This is a small solution demonstrating the powerful combontation of SpecFlow & Selenium.
+This is a small solution demonstrating the powerful combination of SpecFlow & Selenium.
 This solution can be used as a template to start other projects or simply expanded upon to add additional functionality.

 ## Included Features
 Feature | Description
 ------- | -------------
-MaxOutTypingTest | This feature demonstrates taking a typing test on the popular website [RataType](https://www.ratatype.com/typing-test/).
+TypingTestWorldRecord | This feature demonstrates taking a typing test at world record speeds on the popular website [RataType](https://www.ratatype.com/typing-test/).

 ## Setup Instructions
 To set up your environment to run this test you'll need the following: